shehzabcodecraft/cloudmc-api-docs-fork/source/includes/administration/_organizations.md

 `domain`<br/>*string* | The domain associated with the organization.
 `organization`<br/>*[Organization](#administration-organizations)* | The organization to which the verified domain belongs. *includes*:`id`,`name`, `entryPoint`.
 `id`<br/>*UUID* | The id of the verified domain.
 `verificationCode`<br/>*string* | The verification code for the domain.
 This is the value that should be added to the domain's DNS registration as a new TXT record.
-CloudMC will check on a recurring schedule if the TXT record has been added to the domain, and update the status to VERIFIED once found.
+Cox Edge will check on a recurring schedule if the TXT record has been added to the domain, and update the status to VERIFIED once found.
 `status`<br/>*string* | The status of the domain ownership proof.
 Possible values are : VERIFIED, PENDING, ERROR.

 <!-------------------- CREATE VERIFIED DOMAIN -------------------->